python-setuptools-rust

 Build (only) python-pip:single:v11

-Build and Runtime python311:single:standard
+Build and Runtime python311:single:std

 Runtime (only) python-setuptools:single:v11